Ehsan-O/stock-analysis/README.md

     Next i
 ```
 To evaluate the performance of the code we then added a few more lines to see how long the code takes to execute.
-For tha,t we used "Timer" function the code will record the timer's value once right after it takes the year from the user, assining it to a "startTime" variable and another time after it shows the result in the output sheet (after the "Next i" in the above code) and assigns it to an "endTime" variable then simply by subtracting "startTime" from "endTime" we will have the runtime of the code and we can show it in a message box:
+For that we used "Timer" function the code will record the timer's value once right after it takes the year from the user, assigning it to a "startTime" variable and another time after it shows the result in the output sheet (after the "Next i" in the above code) and assigns it to an "endTime" variable then simply by subtracting "startTime" from "endTime" we will have the runtime of the code and we can show it in a message box:

 ```vb
     Dim startTime As Single